Decide Today To Live Pain Free!

 At IHS of Tampa bay, we offer injections of structural tissue supplementation.
-Wharton’s jelly is unique in that it can develop into any type of cell and provide a structural site for growth—for example, cells that help repair damaged tissue.
-When injected into an arthritic knee, stem cells may encourage the damaged cartilage to regrow and heal.
-Injections of Wharton’s Jelly can also reduce inflammation.
+Wharton’s jelly is unique in that it has the intent on growing new cartilage and cells to provide a structural site for growth—for example, cells that help repair damaged tissue.
+When injected into an arthritic knee, whartons jelly may encourage the damaged cartilage to regrow and heal.
+Injections of Wharton’s Jelly can also reduce inflammation, and decrease pain.

-The exact way these cells work is still being researched, but some people find that an injection of Wharton’s jelly relieves pain and swelling and may help speed recovery.
+The exact way these cells work is still being researched, but some people find that an injection of Wharton’s jelly structural connective tissue supplementation relieves pain and swelling and may help speed recovery.

 Regenerative Injection therapy does not produce results right away.
 Over time, their regenerative effect may help damaged tissues to heal.
 Most people experience improved function and relief from pain after two to six weeks.

 You should also avoid strenuous activities using the knee for four weeks after injection to give the injured tissue time to heal.
-Your doctor may provide you with a boot to keep your foot and leg immobile.
+Your doctor may provide you with a brace to help decompress the joint space of concern.
 All weight should be kept off of the knee for two days, and your doctor can provide you with crutches to help you move around without putting weight on the joint.
-The boot should be worn for two to three weeks.

-If you are dealing with chronic pain or a debilitating injury, IHS of Tampa Bay may be able to help.
+If you are dealing with chronic pain, debilitating osteoarthritis, or sports injuries, IHS of Tampa Bay may be able to help.

 Call today to schedule a consultation.
 727-807-2224